StephanTheisgen/splean/src/README.md

 ### hashmap.hpp

 This file contains the implementation of a simple hash-based multimap with linear probing as open addressing method.
-However, it allows to an amount of slots that is not a power of two.
+However, it allows for an amount of slots that is not a power of two.
 This is crucial for memory efficiency.
-The hashmap is used by BFS-tree data structure to maintain a list of all current leaf-/end-nodes and their edges.
+The hashmap is used by the BFS-tree data structure to maintain a list of all current leaf-/end-nodes and their edges.

 ### bloom.hpp